FabianMaeurer/TensorCategories.jl/docs/src/Interface/Categories.md

 Next we define equality and the elementary Julia operations needed to inspect objects and evaluate morphisms.
-The names `==`, `length`, `iterate`, and `in` belong to Julia's module `Base`, whereas `id`, `compose`, and `product` are exported by `TensorCategories`.
-The generic function `is_isomorphic` comes from OSCAR and is also used internally by TensorCategories.jl.
-Qualifying a method definition with a module that contains the relevant function tells Julia which existing generic function is being extended.
+The names `==`, `length`, `iterate`, and `in` belong to Julia's module `Base`, whereas `id` and `compose` are exported by `TensorCategories`.
+This is why the method definitions below begin with `Base.:(==)` but `TensorCategories.id` and `TensorCategories.compose`.
+Qualifying a definition tells Julia which existing generic function is being extended.
 It does not affect how an exported function is called after the module has been loaded.

 ```@example finite_set_tutorial
 Base.:(==)(::FinSetCategory, ::FinSetCategory) = true